fz172/fanfly/_posts/2024-06-04-right-spar-complete.md

 ![ref](/assets/img/20240604/bottom.jpg)
 ![ref](/assets/img/20240604/bottom_2.jpg)

 To be safe, I think I will change up the ordering for the right wing.
 I will do bottom skin as planned.
-Then I think I will swtich to aleron and flap, then top skin.
+Then I think I will switch to aileron and flap, then top skin.
 This way I will get a better idea of rivet interference.

-## Misc invetory
+## Misc inventory

 Speaking of flap, I noticed I am missing 2 hinges required to build the flaps.
 I made an request in the Sling builder app and they are on their way.
 I should hopefully get them within a few days.
 So overall progress is not slowed down at all.
 I will be busy with bottom skin for sure next week.